Blackboard Login and Enrollments

 This may happen if you are a new faculty member and the Registrar has not yet been notified which courses you are teaching.
 Please contact the Registrar’s Office (or have your department chair or secretary do so) and notify them of your teaching assignment.
-Once your Web Advisor records are correct, it may take several hours for Blackboard to correct its records.
-(The update to Blackboard happens twice daily).
+Once your Academic Planning records are correct, it may take several hours for Blackboard to correct its records (the update to Blackboard happens twice daily).

 Please see the instructions here for information.

 Note: if another instructor is team-teaching your course, you should call the Registrar’s office and ask to have this instructor added as the secondary instructor for your course.
 This information will then transfer from the Registrar’s system to Blackboard.

-Next semester’s course spaces are created approximately one week after the end of registration for that semester (early May for the fall, early December for the spring).
+Next semester’s course spaces are created as students register for courses (April for the fall, November for the spring).
 You do not need to ask for a course space; course spaces are created automatically every semester, using the Registrar’s data.
 Students and faculty are automatically enrolled in or assigned to courses, again, based on the Registrar’s data.
 Courses are initially set to “unavailable” so that they may be accessed by faculty but not seen by students.
 Approximately two weeks before the start of the semester, courses will be reset to “available.”

-Students have access to courses from about two weeks prior to the beginning of the semester to about three weeks after the end of the semester.
+Students have access to courses from about two weeks prior to the beginning of the semester to about four weeks after the end of the semester.

 Faculty have access to courses in their My Courses list for 2-3 years.
 After that time, course spaces are archived, but can be restored if needed (email email@example.com with your request, including semester/year and course number).
 Course archives are stored indefinitely.
 Regardless of the age of the course, most attached files (Word documents, Powerpoint, Excel files, PDFs) will restore without a problem.
 Other parts of the course (discussion board, blogs, tests, pools) should restore without issue, although this is not guaranteed.
-Student assignment submission files may be removed due to storage space considerations, although grades will be retained.
+Student assignment submission files may not be available after students have graduated.